HashirSaleem/mobile-dataset-EDA-and-prediction-modelling/README.md

 We apply various machine learning algorithms to predict the price range of mobiles.
 The algorithms include:

 Support Vector Machines (SVM)
-SVM is used to classify the mobile prices into different categories.
-We use grid search for hyperparameter tuning.
+SVM is used to classify the mobile prices into different categories, use grid search for hyperparameter tuning.

 KMeans Clustering
 KMeans clustering is applied to group the mobiles based on their features.
 This helps in identifying similar groups of mobiles.